 6. It's all about their name!
 I found this to be a challenge especially as our studio grew.
 However, I will discreetly ask our front desk staff to clue me in if I don't know someone's name.
 The sweetest music to someone's ears is their own name.
 Use it often and you will build a terrific rapport with your customers.

 7. Wrap it up!
 Customers love when you have a moment to spend with them.
-However, you may be busy rushing from room to room or going into meetings but make sure to always wrap up all conversations with a great phrase like "Great to see you again.
+However, don't let them go on and on or you may be busy rushing from room to room or going into meetings so make sure to always wrap up all conversations with a great phrase like "Great to see you again.
 I have to go and teach another class so please excuse me" or "Have a great weekend and hope to see you again soon" The list can go on and on but you see the point here.
 Don't leave your customers hanging.
 Find a nice and polite way to say goodbye!

 In closing, remember to be yourself, relax, smile and enjoy the process of meeting new people and reconnecting with your customers.
 Yes, I know to some that doesn't sound like much fun but the person you are face to face with is probably a bit uptight about talking as well.
 So, if you are engaging and easy-going chances are they will mirror your energy.